getodk/docs/odk1-src/form-design-intro.rst

 Because of the complexity of the XForms format, we do not recommend coding XForms directly in XML.
 The recommended process is:

-1. Begin with one of the :ref:`compliant-build-tools`.
+1. Begin with one of the :doc:`form-tools`.
 2. Edit the XML only if necessary.

    - Before editing an XForm directly, you need to be familiar with the `ODK XForm specification <https://github.com/opendatakit/xforms-spec>`_.